BuiKimPhat/DiscordBob/README.md

 - .env: BOT_TOKEN, APP_ID, GUILD_ID, YOUTUBE_TOKEN

 ## How to run
+(Recommended) Using Docker, build image, then run container:
+`
+docker image build -t dockerbob:latest .
+docker run -d -it --restart always --name DockerBobGPU --gpus all dockerbob:latest `

-After install all dependencies, run:
+Or if you install everything manually, after install all dependencies, run:
 ```
 node .
 ```